 Rapid expansion and development in Southern Nevada comes with some restrictions.
 Officials work closely with the Bureau of Land Management to ensure federal environmental standards are met, and Henderson has its own set of requirements for developers and businesses to meet.

 “The City of Henderson has our own sustainability standards when it comes to water use, urban heat effect, landscaping, pedestrianism,” said Henderson City Planner Andrew Roether.
-“We partner with all developers and ensuring that they're complying with the environmental impact standards with the federal government,” he said.
+“We partner with all developers and ensure that they're complying with the environmental impact standards with the federal government,” he said.
 “And we also have our own stringent requirements that they must meet as they work through our development process.”

 The growth of West Henderson and the surrounding neighborhoods, which could stretch the footprint of the Vegas Valley.
 “We think we have plenty of opportunity to meet the demand that’s there with the land that we have,” Smith said, “but we know thinking long term, that needs to grow.”
 Clark County and its cities are seeking an extension of boundaries set by the Southern Nevada Public Land Management Act, which would provide more public land for development.